diracdeltas/spleeter4max/README.md

 > :white_check_mark: to test, run `ffmpeg` in CMD.exe or Powershell after restarting the shell; if there is no output something is wrong.

-2. install **python 3.7** from https://www.python.org/downloads/release/python-3712/. in the installer, make sure to enable the setting that adds Python to your path and disable the "path length variable limit" option when you get to the end of the install process.
+2. install the latest **python 3.9** windows installer from https://www.python.org/downloads/. in the installer, make sure to enable the setting that adds Python to your path and disable the "path length variable limit" option when you get to the end of the install process.

-> :white_check_mark: to test, run `python -V` or `py -V` in CMD.exe, if there is no output or something other than `Python 3.7.X` then something is wrong
+> :white_check_mark: to test, run `python -V` or `py -V` in CMD.exe, if there is no output or something other than `Python 3.9.X` then something is wrong

 3. open windows environment variable editor and remove `.JS;` from PATHEXT follwing [these instructions](https://web.archive.org/web/20201111203134/https://support.shotgunsoftware.com/hc/en-us/articles/114094235653-Setting-global-environment-variables-on-Windows). on some systems you may need to restart for these changes to take effect.

 > :white_check_mark: to test, run `echo %pathext%` in CMD.exe and make sure `.JS` is not there

-4. open CMD.exe and type `pip3 install spleeter==2.1` (hit enter)
+4. open CMD.exe and type `pip3 install spleeter==2.3` (hit enter)

 > :white_check_mark: to test, run `spleeter -h` in CMD.exe. it should show you usage instructions. if not, you may need to [set spleeter to run as administrator](https://github.com/diracdeltas/spleeter4max/issues/7) or try [the instructions in this thread](https://github.com/diracdeltas/spleeter4max/issues/8).